nitro-svm/examples/anchoring-data/client/README.md

 ### Configuration

-Clone this repo and create a `.env.local` in the same folder as `client.rs`:
+- Clone this repo and create a `.env.local` in the same folder as `client.rs`:

 ```bash
 cp examples/cli/.env.example .env.local
 ```

-Edit `.env.local` with your own values with examples shown in `.env.example`:
+- Edit `.env.local` with your own values with examples shown in `.env.example`.

 ### Quickstart